frcdesign/FRCDesign.org/docs/design-handbook/structure/materials.md

 ### Alloy

 Although many types of aluminum alloys exist, the most commonly used in FRC is **6061-T6** followed by **7075**.
 6061 is best because of its ability to be both strong and easy to machine with.
 For most applications, it works well.
-However, in applications where more strength to handle higher loads is wanted, 7075 aluminum can be invaluable.
+However, in applications where more strength to handle higher loads is wanted, 7075 aluminum can be helpful.
+For more information on alloys aside from the two discussed, visit <a href="https://www.allmetalsfab.com/understanding-aluminum-alloys/"target="_blank">this website</a> to learn more.

 !!!
 Note
     7075 aluminum is used in many COTS items, notable solid hex shafts and gears.
 It is important to note the alloy on vendor websites if attemping to machine or modify COTS items.